MykalMachon/mykal.codes/src/posts/whats-your-goto-web-stack.md

 The main piece of the pie here is, again, the "Framework".
 I've been using [Flask](https://flask.palletsprojects.com/en/2.1.x/) *a lot* at work lately and have been really loving the back-to-basics web server approach it takes.
 There are tonnes of resources out there about integrating it with modern tech and practices, plus Python is just a dream to write.
 In cases where I need something that has a reactive frontend though, I'll still reach for the tried and true [Next.js](https://nextjs.org/).

 We use mostly MS SQL for databases at work, but that is definitely not my DB of choice.
-I'll reach for [PostgresSQL](https://www.postgresql.org/) whenever I can; it seems to work with almost everything you'd need it to, and benefits from being one of the "popular" databases with lots of available tooling and educational content available.
+I'll reach for [PostgresSQL](https://www.postgresql.org/) whenever I can; it seems to work with almost everything you'd need it to, and benefits from being one of the "popular" databases with lots of tooling and educational content available.

 For hosting, [I've really been digging "dockerized" setups lately](https://mykal.codes/posts/docker-rocks/), which by design sort of means you can kind of host anywhere.
 I host some stuff of a server in my house, and use cloud services like [Railway](https://railway.app/) to host most production environments for clients.